Naoris Protocol Announces Upcoming TGE for $NAORIS

-Naoris is Spearheading the First Decentralized Post-Quantum Infrastructure for Web2, Web3 & Web4

-WILMINGTON, DE / ACCESS Newswire / July 29, 2025 / Naoris Protocol, the first in production quantum-resistant blockchain and cybersecurity mesh architecture, has announced its upcoming TGE for July 31, 2025, marking a key milestone in the rollout of a new foundational security layer for the internet, designed to protect both Web3 and Web2 ecosystems from quantum and traditional threats.
+WELLINGTON, FL, July 30, 2025 - (ACN Newswire) - Naoris Protocol, the first in production quantum-resistant blockchain and cybersecurity mesh architecture, has announced its upcoming TGE for July 31, 2025, marking a key milestone in the rollout of a new foundational security layer for the internet, designed to protect both Web3 and Web2 ecosystems from quantum and traditional threats.

 In terms of utility, the $NAORIS token powers a machine-driven trust economy, enabling real-time, quantum-resistant security validations across both Web3 and traditional Web2 infrastructures.
 Embedded at the Sub-Zero layer within a Decentralized Trust Mesh, $NAORIS powers autonomous device-to-device security challenges that trigger token swaps per block, ensuring continuous, automated trust without human input.
 Each node earns influence and rewards based on its trust score, creating a dynamic consensus system rooted in behavior and reliability.
 Token holders can stake to secure the network and participate in governance, aligning incentives with long-term protocol resilience.